-Expenditures reported on the Schedule are reported on the cash basis of accounting.
-Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures may or may not be allowable or may be limited as to reimbursement.
-The District has elected to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.
+Receipts and expenditures reported on the Schedule are reported on the cash basis of accounting.
+Such expenditures are recognized following the cost principles contained in Uniform Guidance wherein certain types of expenditures may or may not be allowable or may be limited as to reimbursement.